-Royal, P.C. attorneys have nearly 30 years of labor relations experience.
+Royal attorneys have nearly 30 years of labor relations experience.
 The firm represents unionized employers in court and before administrative agencies, such as the National Labor Relations Board.
-Royal, P.C. defends its clients against unfair labor practice charges and at arbitrations in matters involving contract interpretation and employee discipline or discharge.
+The Royal Law Firm defends its clients against unfair labor practice charges and at arbitration in matters involving contract interpretation and employee discipline or discharge.
 The firm also advises its clients during union organizing, NLRB elections and labor negotiations, interpreting and applying collective bargaining agreements and understanding the types of actions that may constitute an unfair labor practice.

-In addition, Royal, P.C. advises its non-union clients on developing the best practices for maintaining a union free workplace.
+In addition, The Royal Law Firm advises its non-union clients on developing the best practices for maintaining a union free workplace.
 In fact, it is committed to practicing preventive labor relations by counseling on positive communications with employees, developing effective policies and conducting supervisory training.

-Royal, P.C. attorneys recognize that engaging in protracted litigation is not always the best solution to a problem.
+The Royal Law Firm attorneys recognize that engaging in protracted litigation is not always the best solution to a problem.
 Alternative dispute resolution, such as mediation and arbitration, is an important consideration to litigation, which can become time-consuming and costly.
 Our attorneys' expertise in litigation avoidance and alternative dispute resolution includes evaluating and advising clients on the advantages of utilizing alternative dispute resolution as an option.
-When such alternatives are available and worthwhile, our attorneys represent clients during mediations and arbitrations.
+When such alternatives are available and worthwhile, our attorneys represent clients during mediation and arbitration.

-In addition, Royal, P.C. assists clients during audits conducted by the Office of Federal Contract Compliance Programs (OFCCP) and defends them should the OFCCP issue notices of violation or assert claims of discrimination.
+In addition, Royal assists clients during audits conducted by the Office of Federal Contract Compliance Programs (OFCCP) and defends them should the OFCCP issue notices of violation or assert claims of discrimination.

 For non-federal contractor clients, we advise on the legalities relative to implementing diversity initiatives and voluntary affirmative action plans.